 Security teams rely heavily on cameras.
 However, cameras cannot see around corners, through walls, or in smoke-filled environments.
 Even when a threat appears on video, confirmation often arrives too late.

 Audio fills these blind spots.
 Sound travels where cameras cannot see.
-Audio event tagging enables AI systems to respond to threats the moment an acoustic signature is detected, rather than waiting for visual confirmation.
+Acoustic event tagging enables AI systems to respond to threats the moment an acoustic signature is detected, rather than waiting for visual confirmation.

 “By the time a camera confirms a threat, the incident has often already escalated.” — Security Operations Director